kasteleman/com.innr/README.md

 Any requests please post them in the https://forum.athom.com/discussion/3882/beta-release-innr-zigbee-main-discussion-topic or contact me on [Slack](https://athomcommunity.slack.com/team/kasteleman)
 Please report issues at the [issues section on Github](https://github.com/kasteleman/com.innr/issues) otherwise in the above mentioned topic.

+# Version 1.0.7

+Driver for Puck, Spot and Ledstrip adapted because of firmwarebug in those devices.
+Now when turned on, they go to the last dim value instead.
+Bare in mind this is NOT if you cut the power on the devices!
+If power is restored the devices are on 100%.
+When used in a flow, the devices first turn on with low dim value and then are dimmed towards the desired value.
+Thanks Moek for testing!

 # Version 1.0.6